Probably isomorphic structures: Tensorial indecomposability of saturated von Neumann algebras

 \subsection{Tensorial decomposability in the type I case}

 This non-technical section contains the example motivating (and promised after) Definition~\ref{Def.prime}.

-\begin{example} Assume the Continuum Hypothesis.
-Fix a type II$_1$ tracial von Neumann algebra $M$ with diffuse center.
-We will prove that If $\cU$ is a nonprincipal ultrafilter on $\bbN$\footnote{This is our only result in which $\cU$ is required to be a nonprincipal ultrafilter on $\bbN$.
+\begin{example} Assume the Continuum Hypothesis, CH.
+Fix a type II$_1$ tracial von Neumann algebra $(M,\tau)$ with diffuse center.
+We will prove that if $\cU$ is a nonprincipal ultrafilter on $\bbN$\footnote{This is our only result in which $\cU$ is required to be a nonprincipal ultrafilter on $\bbN$.
 In all other results it suffices to have $\cU$ countably incomplete.} then~$M^{\cU}$ absorbs $\ell_\infty(\bbN)$ tensorially.

-Towards this, we claim that, for every $\varepsilon\in (0,1)$, there is a central projection $p$ in~$M$ with trace $\e$ such that $pM^{\cU}$ and $M^{\cU}$ are elementarily equivalent.
-First note the following.
-If $N$ is a type II$_1$ von Neumann algebra with tracial state $\tau$ and diffuse center, then $N\oplus N$ equipped with the tracial state $(a,b)\mapsto (1-\varepsilon)\tau(a)+\varepsilon \tau(b)$ and~$N$ equipped with $\tau$ are elementarily equivalent.
-This is because the theories of the direct integral decompositions of $N$ and $N\oplus N$ into II$_1$ factors have the same distribution of the theories in (as in \cite[Definition~5.2]{farah2023preservation}) are the same hence by \cite[Corollary~5.3]{farah2023preservation} they are elementarily equivalent (see also \cite{gao2024elementary}) .
+Towards this, we claim that, for every $\varepsilon\in (0,1)$, there is a central projection $p$ in~$M$ with trace $\e$ such that $pM^{\cU}$ (equipped with normalized trace $\frac 1{\tau(p)}\tau$) and $M^{\cU}$ are elementarily equivalent.
+First note the following: if $N$ is a type II$_1$ von Neumann algebra with tracial state $\tau$ and diffuse center, then $N\oplus N$ equipped with the tracial state $(a,b)\mapsto (1-\varepsilon)\tau(a)+\varepsilon \tau(b)$ and~$N$ equipped with $\tau$ are elementarily equivalent.
+This is because the theories of the direct integral decompositions of $N$ and $N\oplus N$ into II$_1$ factors have the same distribution of the theories (defined as in \cite[Definition~5.2]{farah2023preservation}) hence by \cite[Corollary~5.3]{farah2023preservation} they are elementarily equivalent (see also \cite{gao2024elementary}).
+Since CH implies $M^\cU$ is saturated, so is $M^\cU\oplus M^\cU$ when equipped with the tracial state $(a,b)\mapsto (1-\varepsilon)\tau(a)+\varepsilon\tau(b)$, and therefore these two tracial von Neumann algebras are isomorphic for any choice of $\varepsilon>0$.
+The isomorphism provides a central projection $p$ as required.